dhasenan/chessv/README.md

  - Progressive Goal.
 Your enemy's pieces are also scattered across the multiworld!
 (The current design can make progression too easy.)
  - Non-Progressive Material.
 Pieces will not be selected progressively from a set, but instead placed with specific names in your world.
 This means you would find a Bishop or Cleric rather than a Progressive Minor Piece or Progressive Major Piece.
 (They are unlikely to come with pre-determined locations.)

+Features:

+ - Reconnect or warn user of disconnect when the computer goes to sleep.